xtan-cpp/gen_ai_test/README.md

 # gen_ai_test

-This repo contains some exploratory work in the GenAI field to work with domain knowledge in finance.
+This repo contains code for a web scrapper.

 ## Software Requirements
 You'll need the following software to be able to run this project: